Description of the Collection

 The responsibility for the selection of library materials is shared jointly by librarians and faculty.
 Each department has a librarian who acts as liaison to coordinate acquisitions for that department.
 The liaison is available to help identify materials in various formats for possible purchase.

 New books and A/V materials can be requested by filling out the Suggest a Purchase form.
-The requestor will be notified when items have been processed and are ready to circulate.
+The requestor will be notified when items are ready to circulate.
 Contact your liaison to discuss requests for new periodical subscriptions.

 New books are normally sent to the new book shelf for four weeks.
 If a requestor wishes to have the book held for him/her after processing, please check the corresponding box on the web form.
 The book will then be held for one week at the Check-out Desk under the requestor's name.
 If it is not picked up in within 7 days, it will be taken off the hold shelf.